d-najd/DB-Designer/README.md

 # Uml Designer

-App used for designing uml diagams for sql databases
+App used for designing uml diagams for sql databases from your phone

 ![Repo Size](https://img.shields.io/github/repo-size/d-najd/UmlDesigner)